Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Docs or Qiskit Meta-package https://github.com/Qiskit/qiskit/pulls
 =========================== =============================================

-to review any open pull requests and provide feedback on it.

 Good first contributions
 ------------------------

-If you would like to contribute to the Qiskit project, but aren't sure of where to get started, the ``good first issue`` label on issues for a project is a label used to highlight items for people new to the project to work on.
+If you would like to contribute to the Qiskit project, but aren't sure of where to get started, the ``good first issue`` label on issues for a project highlights items that are appropriate for people new to the project.
-These are all issues that have been reviewed by contributors and tagged as something a new contributor should be able to develop a fix for.
-In other words, it shouldn't require intimate familiarity with Qiskit to develop a fix for the issue.
+These issues have been reviewed and tagged by contributors as something a new contributor should be able to develop a fix for.
+In other words, intimate familiarity with Qiskit should not be a requirement to develop a fix for the issue.

 Documentation
 -------------

-If you make a change to an element make sure you update the associated *docstrings* and parts of the documentation under ``docs/apidocs`` in that repo which corresponds to it.
-To locally build the element specific documentation you can run ``tox -edocs`` which will compile and build the documentation locally and save the output to ``docs/_build/html``.
+If you make a change to an element, make sure you update the associated *docstrings* and parts of the documentation under ``docs/apidocs`` in the corresponding repo.
+To locally build the element-specific documentation, run ``tox -edocs``, which will compile and build the documentation locally and save the output to ``docs/_build/html``.
 Additionally, the Docs CI job on azure pipelines will run this and host a zip file of the output that you can download and view locally.